Michael-Hecht-Bucher/SLiMFold/README.md

 If you use this pipeline in published research, please cite:
 - Your own manuscript
-- Tools like AlphaFold2, ColabFold, IUPRED, ANCHOR, PSIPRED, HDBSCAN, Kmeans, Agglomerative
+- Tools like AlphaFold2, ColabFold, IUPRED, ANCHOR, PSIPRED, HDBSCAN, Kmeans, Agglomerative, ....

 ---